TUMFTM/Staruml2json/doc/tutorial.md

 ## Step 0: Preparation
 Get yourself an installation of [Staruml](http://staruml.io/), which can be evaluated for free.
 Staruml is available for Windows and Linux.
 We presume V3 in this tutorial. <br>
-Make yourself familiar with the syntax of this tool (described on [mainpage](https://github.com/TUMFTM/Staruml2json)).
+Make yourself familiar with the syntax of this converter tool (described on [mainpage](https://github.com/TUMFTM/Staruml2json)).
-Start the Staruml editor and start a new class diagram.

 ### Prepare the environment for the tool
 We advise to use a python virtual environment for the tool.
 Benefit is that you do not need to mess with the global python interpreter and its packages.